c-blake/lc/README.md

 fractions of a second to that many places as per your discretion, rate of disk utilization (`512*st_blocks/st_size` or allocation/addressable file bytes), as well as newer Linux statx attributes and birth times.

+`lc` also comes with boolean logic combiners for file kind tests, quite a few built-in tests, and is also extensible for totally user-defined tests.
+It also has a couple external command extensible format fields.
+So, if there's just a thing or two missing then you can probably add it without much work.
+It may not run fast, but it might be "fast enough" for small dirs on fast devices.
+Given how long it takes a person to read/assimilate a directory listing, even doing a "du -s" inside a format program is not unthinkable, though unlikely to be a popular default style.
+Hard-coding Git support seems popular these days.
+I do not do that yet, and I'm not sure I want the direct dependency, but you may be able to hack something together.